ajboni/docurry/content/en/index.md

 # Docurry

-> A spicy documentation site generator.
+> A Spicy, Zero-Config Documentation Site Generator.

 1. Simple and fast.
 2. Statically built HTML.
 No router.